 - A new folder is created in the company’s Gdrive

 - When any document is added to the Gdrive folder, the document is automatically uploaded to the Trello Project Card

 Why is this set of Zaps helpful?

-- They help everyone in a business maintain the same processes which mean everyone is more efficient because everyone knows where everything is
+- They help everyone in a business maintain the same processes.
+It means everyone is more efficient because everyone knows where everything is

 - There is a naming convention that runs across every project which is used for all documentation.
 This makes for faster, more accurate, document retrieval within Trello, Gdrive, Xero, and Emails

 - The Zaps save time because when only one thing happens it causes everything else to happen automatically

 - Because Gmail Folders can be created for every email account in the business, people file emails with minimal effort and everyone follows the same file structure

 - The same process is followed by everyone in the business which is a huge bonus when you introduce new people to the business.

 - Because documents are viewed from within the Trello board, one can more easily see at what stage a project is

 This is one example of how Zapier will streamline your business processes and stop you wasting time.
 There are countless other ways Zapier will do this, it’s just a question of plotting what you’d like to achieve and working backward from there